imaNNeo/StepBarView/README.md

 ## 1 - Getting Started

-By this instructions you can add this library and i will explain how use it.
+By these instructions you can add this library and I will explain how to use it.

 ### Add Maven to your root build.gradle

-First of all Add it in your root build.gradle at the end of repositories:
+First of all add it in your root build.gradle at the end of the repositories:

 ```
 allprojects {